 In the left panel, you can adjust several algorithm parameters.
 (For more information about those parameters, see the “Adjusting Audio Analyzer Parameters” section in “Advanced Authoring Techniques.”)

 Once you have set the parameters, click “Analyze” at the top of the list.
 The Studio desktop app processes the audio and then displays a set of envelopes in the main editor window.

 You can re-run Analysis as often as you want.
 You can change the analysis parameters and see how they affect the resulting haptics.

 It’s important to understand how the envelopes created by the Studio desktop app actually feel on the platform where your app will run.
-Use the Studio mobile app to play back the haptics directly on an iPhone.
-If you haven’t already, download the Lofelt Studio mobile app from the Apple App Store.
-Search for “Lofelt Studio” or follow this link.
+Use the Studio mobile app to play back the haptics directly on an Apple or Android phone.
+If you haven’t already, download the Lofelt Studio mobile app from the Apple App Store or Google Play Store.
+You can also just search for “Lofelt Studio” on those stores to find the app.

 For the Studio mobile app to know what haptic file you want to audition, you must make a connection between the Studio desktop app and the Studio mobile app.
 This is done via a quick scan of a QR code as follows:

-On the envelope display screen in Studio desktop app, click on the button in the bottom-right corner that looks like an iPhone.
+On the envelope display screen in Studio desktop app, click on the button in the bottom-right corner that looks like a mobile phone.
 A QR code will appear.

 The QR code will be different for each authoring session you conduct with the Studio desktop app.

-On your iPhone, launch the Studio mobile app.
+On your phone, launch the Studio mobile app.
 At the bottom of the app are a series of selector buttons.
 Tap on the “Audition” button: